 Gaps & Punishes

-The 2nd hit of Geras’ , string can be Flawless Blocked and punished with an +.
+Certain characters with small hurtboxes will be able to Flawless Block the 2nd hit of Geras’ , string and punish with an +.
 Both hits of , must be blocked low in order to Flawless Block.
 Due to the 1st hit being a high, this can only be done after blocking Geras’ jump attack then immediately blocking low.
-Keep in mind that Flawless Blocking this string is character-specific as some characters will have slightly larger hurtboxes making it not possible to Flawless Block.

 This is one of Geras’ farthest-reaching attacks.
 If the string is blocked, Geras will be -14 and punishable by any move that is 13 frames or faster.